CharlesCNorton/AI-Assisted-Coding/BlockTalk/README.md

 2. Select option 3 to test if a message can fit in OP_RETURN:
     From the main menu, enter 3 to start the process of testing your message.

-    Select an option: 3

 3. Enter your text message:
     You will be prompted to enter the text message you want to test.
 The script will check if the message can fit within the OP_RETURN size limit.
 The maximum size for an OP_RETURN output is 80 bytes.

     Enter the text message to test: YourMessageHere

-4. Exit

-To exit the script, select option 4 from the main menu.

-    Select an option: 4

 Why Self-Transactions?